lud77/about-javascript/README.md

 Make sure you have Jupyter installed along with the Javascript/Node.js kernel.

-Clone the repo and run
+Clone the repo, enter the folder and run

     npm install